EcmaTC53/lexicon/src/lexicon.md

 <dd>A system of rules that define how data is exchanged between systems.
 <dt>Provider
 <dd>A provider is a module that provides a surface API that matches the GPIO API specified by TC-53.
+<dt>Pull up/Pull down resisitor
+<dd>A resistor used to ensure a known state for a signal.
+In an open circuit (eg a switch that is off, or button that is not pressed) half the circuit is in an indeterminate or "floating" state.
+A pull up or pull down resistor can address that.
+<dt>Pulse Width Modulation (PWM)
+<dd>Pulse width modulation is the regulation of a digital signal between on and off (duty cycle) over a fixed period of time (frequency) to create an averaged value voltage.
 <dt>Reflection
 <dd>The ability of a program to inspect or modify its own behavior.
+<dt>Register
+<dd>Locations in a device's memory which can be written to or read from.
+These memory locations may contain configuration settings or current state of the device.
 <dt>Self Hosted
 <dd>~~~ Need help with this from tc53-2018-019 (Boston meeting) ~~~
 <dt><a href="https://github.com/Agoric/SES">Secure EcmaScript</a>
 <dd>a frozen environment that removes programs abilities to interfere with each other.
+<dt>Sensor
+<dd>A device that detects and responds to some type of input from the physical environment.
+<dt>Serial
+<dd>A bus that communicates using one bit at a time.
+RS-232, I2C and SPI are all examples of serial communication.
+<dt>Serial Peripheral Interface (SPI)
+<dd>A synchronous serial communication protocol that support full duplex communication and multiple devices on a single bus.
+ <dt>Servomotor (Servo)
+<dd>A particular form of servomechanism that uses a potnetiometer or encoder to precisely position a motor.
+<dt>Single Board Computer (SBC)
+<dd>A complete computer, including microprocessor, memory and I/O, built on a single circuit board.
+SBC's are usually designed to consume low power and offer a compact form factor.
 <dt>Single-threaded
 <dd>One command is processed at a time.
 <dt>Sleep
 <dd>Sleep mode in embeddable systems is also known as low-power or power-down mode.
 Current data is retained, the core processor is still running and the system can respond to "wake" events on interrupt or other I/O.
+<dt>Stepper Motor
+<dd>An electric motor that moves a set number of degrees per "step", a step being a change in the voltage applied to the devices coils (usually two).
 <dt><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode">Strict Mode</a>
 <dd>A restricted variant of EcmaScript.
 <dt>Subclass